Updated for 2026 — reflects current Companies House rules, HMRC expectations, director privacy updates, and UK bank onboarding realities.

 - Companies House and HMRC can deliver statutory notices

-- Legal documents can be served properly
+- Legal documents can be properly served

 - The company is tied to a clear UK jurisdiction (E&W / Scotland / NI)